bxlab/cmdb-quantbio/assignments/bootcamp/linear_regression/assignment/index.md

 #### **Step 2.6**

 Now that you've visualized this relationship, you want to test whether there is a *significant* difference between the number of maternally vs. paternally inherited DNMs per proband.
-What would be an appropriate statistical test to test this relationship?
+What would be an appropriate statistical model to test this relationship?
+Fit this model to the data.

 After performing your test, answer the following questions: